- The Southampton Cultural Center

 at the Mannes College of Music, she received a full scholarship to study with Christina Dahl

-at Stony Brook University.
+.
 She received her doctoral degree from Stony Brook University in May, 2005.

 Shih, the pianist of GracieuxTrio, has worked with members of the Emerson String Quartet, members of the Meridian Arts Ensemble, and members of the Metropolitan Opera.
 Her performances have included venues such as Carnegie's Weill Hall, Merkin Hall and Oji Hall in Tokyo.
 She has received critical acclaim for her performances throughout Asia, Europe and North America, including engagements in Philadelphia, North Carolina, Westchester, California, Maine, Maryland, Oregon, England, Japan, and South Korea.
 In March 2010, she toured with her trio in Japan and Taiwan, celebrating their second album, which includes the music of Piazzolla, Ravel and Higdon.